-English Church Architecture -
+English Church Architecture.

-APPLETON-LE-MOORS, Christ Church (SE 735 881) (April 2013)
+APPLETON-LE-MOORS, Christ Church (SE 735 881),

-(Bedrock: Upper Jurassic, Middle Calcareous Grit Member)
+(Bedrock: Upper Jurassic, Middle Calcareous Grit Member.)

-The apse is lit by five lancets, recessed in wider, two-centred arches with an order of sandstone shafts in shaft-rings, set in bays divided by additional, wider shafts of Rosedale ironstone.
-However, the grandeur of the apse derives chiefly from its height – the sills of the windows are about sixteen feet (5 m.) above the ground – and Pearson’s instinctive feeling for designing structures of this mass is shown in his handling of the stonework below, which is rusticated except for four flat bands, not too wide, and two string courses, running around the exterior at nicely judged heights.
+The apse is lit by five lancets, recessed in wider, two-centred arches with an order of sandstone shafts in shaft-rings, set in bays divided by additional, wider shafts of Rosedale Ironstone.
+However, the grandeur of the apse derives chiefly from its height – the sills of the windows are about 16' (5 m.) above the ground – and Pearson’s instinctive feeling for designing structures of this mass is shown in his handling of the stonework below, which is rusticated except for four flat bands, not too wide, and two string courses, running around the exterior at nicely judged heights.

 The northeast chapel is scarcely noticeable outside the church: it has a little septfoil rose window to the east and a two-light N. window composed of two simple lancets and a circle in plate tracery.
 Inside, however, in typical Pearsonian fashion, it has been given a quadripartite vault, the very small size of which suggests its main function can only be to enliven the internal perspectives, its constructional and decorative details being arranged to be visible through its west and south arches (i.e. from the aisled nave and chancel respectively).